-A. Within 15 business days of receipt of a complete application, the local government unit must send a copy of the application and a notice of application on a form provided by the board to members of the technical evaluation panel; the watershed district or water management organization, if there is one; the commissioner; and individual members of the public who request a copy.
+A. Within 15 business days of receipt of a complete application, the local government unit must send a copy of the application and a notice of application on a form provided by the board to members of the technical evaluation panel; the watershed district or water management organization, if there is one; the commissioner; individual members of the public who request a copy; and, for activities within the exterior reservation boundary of a federally recognized Indian Tribe listed in Minn.
+Stat.
+Section 10.65, subdivision 2, the lead official of the Tribal governing body or their designee.
 The notice must identify the type of application, the date the comment period ends, and where to submit comments.
-Individual members of the public who request a copy must be sent a summary of the application that includes information to identify the applicant and the location and scope of the project.
-The comment period must be at least 15 business days from the date the notice of application is sent.
+If requested, individual members of the public must be sent a copy of the application that includes information to identify the applicant and the location and scope of the project.
+The comment period must end no sooner than 15 business days from the date the notice of application is sent.
 Revisions of an approved and valid replacement plan must be noticed according to this subpart by sending a summary of the proposed revisions if:

-- (1) the wetland area to be impacted under the revised replacement plan is: (a) increased by more than ten percent;
+(1) the wetland area to be impacted under the revised replacement plan is:

+- (a) increased by more than ten percent;

 - (b) a different type;

 - (c) part of a different wetland; or

 - (d) more than 500 feet from the location of the previously approved wetland

-- (2) the replacement is:

-- (a) a different type;

-- (b) more than 500 feet from the location of the previously approved replacement;